 Lone Peak Expedition

-Big Sky Resort is the biggest ski resort in the US.
+The first activity on our Bozeman to Yellowstone itinerary was Big Sky Resort which is the biggest ski resort in the US.
 It’s situated in the center of Lone Peak, which is a mountain peak that is over 11,100 ft.
 Big Sky also offers the highest elevation of 7,218 ft in the area.

 Big Sky Resort

-After eating, we explored the resort area of Big Sky, which was a welcomed activity for the kids.
-It is filled with lots of kid-friendly activities such as trampolines, mini-golf, playground area, and an uncovered museum.
+After our Lone Expedition adventure, we explored the resort area of Big Sky, which was a welcomed Big Sky activity for the kids.
+It is filled with lots of kid-friendly activities such as trampolines, mini-golf, a playground area, and an uncovered museum.
 The museum is basically a wooden contraption filled with flowing water, sand, and gems.
 Kiddos played with delight on their faces as they used the sifter to discover the hidden gems.

 Before our next adventure, we decided to eat.
 We had hot dogs from Yeti Dogs, a place known for its legendary hot dogs.
 I’m not the biggest hot dog fan, but I must admit they were pretty tasty!

 After lunch, we drove an hour to Bozeman to go to the Museum of the Rockies.
 The Museum of the Rockies has a huge collection of dinosaur fossils.
 It is also home to a planetarium, and a 4K Digital Theater.